 5ACVO is a member of Fifth Avenue Healthcare Services.
 We have streamlined the credentialing process for healthcare providers and their practices.
 We have taken the conventional 52 credentialing steps and pared them down to 6 simple steps to complete a credentialing file, ready for presentation to a board or committee for review and approval.

-In some instances, our providers can start billing one month after beginning the process.
+Sometimes, our providers can start billing one month after beginning the process.
 Faster credentialing also results in less work for providers and office staff.
-52 tedious steps to credential a provider takes time and manpower.
-We can free your staff from having to track down forms, confirm certificates, and everything else the process demands.
+52 tedious steps to credential a provider take time and manpower.
+We can free your staff from tracking down forms, confirming certificates, and everything else the process demands.
 Your staff can devote their time to their patients.

 CVOs Can Reduce Credentialing Risk

 We want to help you serve as many patients as possible while generating efficient revenue.
-Our smarter credentialing can reduce your credentialing processing time which increases available billing time.
+Our smarter credentialing can reduce your credentialing processing time, which increases your available billing time.
 Our services are typically 5-7 days faster than in-house credentialing.
 They can also reduce risk.

-By removing and replacing the most critical hazards from credentialing, we can provide the most effective control of the process to our providers.
+By removing and replacing the most critical hazards from credentialing, we can give our providers the most effective control of the process.

 The Value of Licensing

-Medical licensing is another process providers must undertake before they can legally treat patients.
+Medical licensing is another process providers must undertake before legally treating patients.
 This specifically requires providers or their office staff to

-• Complete and submit the application to the state board in which you want a license.
+- Complete and apply to the state board where you want a license.

 The time it takes to receive a medical license varies from state to state.
 Flawlessly completing each step can shorten the time.
 However, busy physicians might not have the time to take on each task as diligently as they should.